 Tamworth is part of a business park, strategically located along the M42 where it meets the busy A5.
 Traffic lights on the roundabout can make getting out difficult.

-Catering: Burger King, Chow, Costa, Greggs, Hot Food Menu (afternoons only), Costa Express, Krispy Kreme Shops: M&S Simply Food, WHSmith Main Amenities: Showers Hotel: closed Charging Points: Ecotricity Forecourt: Esso, Spar, Starbucks on the Go, AdBlue4You
+Catering: Burger King, Chow, Costa, Greggs, Costa Express, Krispy Kreme Shops: Ladbrokes, M&S Simply Food, WHSmith Main Amenities: Full Hou$e, Lucky Coin, Showers Hotel: Travelodge Charging Points: Ecotricity Forecourt: Esso, Spar, Subway, Starbucks on the Go, AdBlue4You, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £30.
 HGVs can pay £32 to include a £10 food voucher.